 My books are going to live forever, now that the digital press has come of age.
 My books will continue to be promoted and sold, and if they succeed or fail, it’s not because my hands are tied, but because I didn’t try hard enough.

 I embrace the challenge of learning how to market with today’s Internet marketing challenges.
 The rules change quickly, new opportunities arise, and what worked yesterday may not work today.
 It can be frustrating, but it also keeps me on my toes and in a state of active learning.

-My passion is to learn new things and share what works, and that’s what Self-Sufficient Author is about — the things that work for indie authors marketing today.
+My passion is to learn new things and share what works, and that’s what Wholehearted Author is about — learning and sharing the things that work for indie authors writing, publishing and marketing books today.